njsmith/zs/doc/library.rst

    .. rubric:: Metadata access

-   This class provides a number of read-only attributes that give general information about the ZSS file:
+   This class provides a number of read-only attributes that give general information about the ZS file:

    .. attribute:: metadata
       :annotation:

-      A .zss file can contain arbitrary metadata in the form of a JSON-encoded dictionary.
+      A .zs file can contain arbitrary metadata in the form of a JSON-encoded dictionary.
 This attribute contains this metadata in unpacked form.